Stephen Stills: 1980s

 After playing some European dates in 1980, and with Graham Nash joining him for the German dates supporting Angelo Branduardi, Stills and Nash decided to record a duo album together.
 The record company refused to release this album without David Crosby, so they added him and CSN's Daylight Again was released in 1982, reaching number 8 in the US and was certified Platinum.
 The album featured the Stills-written top twenty hit "Southern Cross".
 In 1983, the CSN live album Allies, was released featuring Stills's number 45 hit song "War Games".
 CSN toured yearly from 1982 to 1989, except during 1986, due to David Crosby's prison sentence.

-In 1984, Stills released his first solo album in 6 years, Right by You on Atlantic Records.
+In 1984, Stills released his first solo album in six years, Right by You on Atlantic Records.
 This would be the final Stills album to make the Billboard 200 album chart and featured Jimmy Page on guitar.
 It was his last solo release on a major label.

 In 1985 CSN and CSNY played Live Aid.

 In 1988, CSNY reunited for the album American Dream, which reached number 12 on the US charts and was certified platinum in the US.
 However no tour was taken in support of the album.

-In 1988, he married Thai model Pamela Anne Jordan, with whom he had a daughter, Eleanor.

 1990s

 In 1990, CSN released the album Live It Up, their first not to be certified in the US since their debut.

 Stills toured with CSN, in 1990, 1994, 1996, 1997 and 1999.

 Having spent most of 1990 playing acoustic with CSN and solo he released the solo album Stills Alone in 1991, with the aim of releasing a solo electric album in 1992.
 However this solo electric album was never released.

-In 1994, CSN released the album After The Storm.
+In 1994, CSN released the album After the Storm.

-From 1993 to 1995 part owned a restaurant in New Orleans, called Toucan Du.
+From 1993 to 1995, Stills part owned a restaurant in New Orleans, called Toucan Du.
 He married his third wife, Kristen Hathaway, on May 27, 1996.